ministryofjustice/hmpps-integration-api/docs/monitoring-and-alerting/kubernetes.md

 ### Example Use Case
 A consumer is getting unexpected data from the API, in such a scenario we can obtain the request details from the log and reproduce it ourselves.

+> It may also be beneficial to visit our Kubernetes [Useful Commands](https://github.com/ministryofjustice/hmpps-integration-api/blob/main/docs/useful-commands.md#kubectl) page.